Tahir-Siddiqh/Codecademy-Projects/README.md

 * Droid.java is program where I learnt to create classes and call them.
 * CarLoan.java is a program that utilizes conditional statements and control flow.
 * Continents.java is a project built using switch cases to give largest city in a continent.
-* Newfeed.java a project on Arrays.
+* Newfeed.java a project on java Arrays.
 * Playlist.java is a project used to practise ArrayList functions.
 * FizzBuzz.java is simple task on loops where printing for different divisiblility conditions.
 * PrimeDirective.java can be used to find Prime numbers from given array of integers made using loop concepts and ArrayLists